 The best thing about eating out in Lisbon is that you’ll find all sorts of restaurants.
 As Portuguese people like to dine out and enjoy good food, this can be a great way to embrace the local culture and connect with your local community.

 From small, traditional, family-owned restaurants called tascas that serve typical Portuguese foods, such as Bacalhau, grilled sardines, or an assortment of meat dishes, to higher-end luxury places.
 What’s more, the city now boasts a vibrant brunch scene, and there are hoards of international restaurants springing up all over town.
-Whatever you are looking for, you are pretty sure to find it in Lisbon.
+Whatever you are looking for, depending on your minimum wage and disposable income, you are pretty sure to find it in Lisbon.

 Meals can generally be as cheap, or as expensive, as you want.
 According to Numbeo, you can have a meal in an inexpensive restaurant for €10.
 However, we are pretty sure that you’ll be able to find a tasca where you can get a good lunch, coffee and dessert included, for around €7 or €8.
 A meal with wine at a mid range restaurant will cost closer to €20.